 Volcanic eruptions are responsible for releasing molten rock, or lava, from deep within the Earth, forming new rock on the Earth’s surface.
-But eruptions also impact the atmosphere.
+But the largest and most explosive eruptions also impact the atmosphere.

-The gases and dust particles thrown into the atmosphere during volcanic eruptions have influences on climate.
-Most of the particles spewed from volcanoes cool the planet by shading incoming solar radiation.
-The cooling effect can last for months to years depending on the characteristics of the eruption.
-Volcanoes have also caused global warming over millions of years during times in Earth’s history when extreme amounts of volcanism occurred, releasing greenhouse gases into the atmosphere.
+The gases and dust particles thrown into the atmosphere during large volcanic eruptions can influence climate.
+Particles spewed from volcanoes, like dust and ash, can cause temporary cooling by shading incoming solar radiation if the particles were launched high enough into the atmosphere.
+The cooling effect can last for months to years depending on the eruption.
+But volcanoes can also cause climate to warm when eruptions spew greenhouse gases into the atmosphere.
+Over millions of years this caused global warming during times in Earth’s history when extreme amounts of volcanism emitted large amounts of greenhouse gases.

 Even though volcanoes are in specific places on Earth, their effects can be more widely distributed as gases, dust, and ash get into the atmosphere.
 Because of atmospheric circulation patterns, eruptions in the tropics can have an effect on the climate in both hemispheres while eruptions at mid or high latitudes only have impact the hemisphere they are within.